Taught course

 The course will nurture your interests in world literatures and comparative studies by enabling you to work on literary materials in their original language, understanding their local, regional and national contexts and exploring what happens when they become entwined with intellectual elements such as translation, philosophy and visual culture.

-The course is taken full-time over one year and will consist of innovative core and optional modules ranging from women and the novel in the 18th century to anti-capitalist poetics and from science and the enlightenment to environmental philosophy.
+The course is taken full-time over one year and will consist of innovative core and optional modules from the full range of Arts & Humanities subjects.

 You will also be required to complete a dissertation involving the detailed study of a particular aspect of a topic related to world literature.